 - 1. Interest received on Treasury bonds and notes. - 2.
 For property acquired before August 1, 1969 (when the Illinois income tax took effect) but sold after that date, appreciation in the property before that date. - 3.
 Benefits from employee benefit and retirement plans, to the extent such plans are included in federal adjusted gross income. - 4.
 Military and National Guard pay from any state, and compensation to a government employee who was a prisoner of war. - 5.
 State income tax refunds. - 6.
-Distributive shares of subtractions from partnerships, estates, and trusts. - 7.
-Dividends paid by corporations doing substantially all their business in a River Edge Redevelopment Zone, or by High Impact Businesses conducting business in a foreign trade zone. - 8.
-Recoveries from bad debts, prior taxes, and delinquency accounts.
+Distributive shares of subtractions from partnerships, estates, and trusts.

-- 9. Any amortizable bond premium disallowed as a federal deduction, and any expenses and interest costs incurred in earning federally tax-exempt income and disallowed as a federal deduction. - 10.
+- 7. Dividends paid by corporations doing substantially all their business in a River Edge Redevelopment Zone, or by High Impact Businesses conducting business in a foreign trade zone. - 8.
+Recoveries from bad debts, prior taxes, and delinquency accounts. - 9.
+Any amortizable bond premium disallowed as a federal deduction, and any expenses and interest costs incurred in earning federally tax-exempt income and disallowed as a federal deduction. - 10.
 Any contribution made to a job training project established under the Real Property Tax Increment Allocation Redevelopment Act. - 11.
 Other income exempted by the Illinois Constitution or federal law. - 12.
 Social Security and railroad retirement benefits. - 13.
 Interest from Puerto Rican bonds, some kinds of Illinois bonds, and Illinois college savings bonds. - 14.
 Payment of life, endowment, or annuity benefits to the taxpayer as an advance indemnity for a terminal illness. - 15.
 Any federal or state bonus paid to veterans of the 1991 war in the Persian Gulf area. - 16.
 Any amount included in a taxpayer's federal adjusted gross income as a result of the taxpayer's conversion of a traditional IRA to a Roth IRA. - 17.
 Up to \$10,000 per tax year contributed to a College Savings Pool account or the Illinois Prepaid Tuition Trust Fund, if included in federal adjusted gross income.
 Contributions made by an employer on behalf of an employee, or matching contributions made by an employee, must be treated as made by the employee. - 18.
 Any amount received by a driver in a ridesharing arrangement using a motor vehicle. - 19.
 Any amount awarded to a taxpayer by the Court of Claims for time unjustly served in state prison. - 20.
 To the extent they are exempt from federal income taxation, assets and income of ABLE (Achieving a Better Life Experience) accounts, and accrued earnings on investments in such accounts if disbursed on behalf of a designated beneficiary and used for qualified expenses. - 21.
-From 2018 through 2022, up to \$10,000 contributed to a qualified ABLE account (not including amounts that are excluded from federal gross income).
+From 2018 through 2027, up to \$10,000 contributed to a qualified ABLE account (not including amounts that are excluded from federal gross income). - 22.
+From 2021 through 2025, any discharge of indebtedness attributable to student loan forgiveness (not including amounts that are excluded from federal gross income). - 23.
+For a licensed cannabis establishment, an amount equal to the deductions that were disallowed under Section 280E of the Internal Revenue Code (which prohibits deductions for expenses for a business that consists of "trafficking in controlled substances") and that would not be added back. - 24.
+Any amount awarded or paid to a taxpayer as a judgment or settlement for fertility fraud, to the extent the amount is includable in gross income for federal income tax purposes. - 25.
+After 2025, any amount included in a taxpayer's federal adjusted gross income attributable to student loan repayment assistance received from a qualified community foundation under the Workforce Development Through Charitable Loan Repayment Act. - 26.
+Any amount included in a taxpayer's federal adjusted gross income attributable to medical debt relief received under the state Medical Debt Relief Act.